Ibn Taymiyya: Death

 He fell ill in early September 1328 and died at the age of 65, on September 26 of that year, whilst in prison at the Citadel of Damascus.
 Once this news reached the public, there was a strong show of support for him from the people.
 After the authorities had given permission, it is reported that thousands of people came to show their respects.
 They gathered in the Citadel and lined the streets up to the Umayyad Mosque.
 The funeral prayer was held in the citadel by scholar Muhammad Tammam, and a second was held in the mosque.
 A third and final funeral prayer was held by Ibn Taymiyya's brother, Zain al-Din.
 He was buried in Damascus, in Maqbara Sufiyya ("the cemetery of the Sufis").
 His brother Sharafuddin had been buried in that cemetery before him.

 Oliver Leaman says that being deprived of the means of writing led to Ibn Taymiyya's death.
 It is reported that two hundred thousand men and fifteen to sixteen thousand women attended his funeral prayer.
 Ibn Kathir says that in the history of Islam, only the funeral of Ahmad ibn Hanbal received a larger attendance.
 This is also mentioned by Ibn `Abd al-Hadi.
 Caterina Bori says that, "In the Islamic tradition, wider popular attendance at funerals was a mark of public reverence, a demonstration of the deceased's rectitude, and a sign of divine approbation."

 Ibn Taymiyya is said to have "spent a lifetime objecting to tomb veneration, only to cast a more powerful posthumous spell than any of his Sufi contemporaries."
 On his death, his personal effects were in such demand "that bidders for his lice-killing camphor necklace pushed its price up to 150 dirhams, and his skullcap fetched a full 500."
-After he died incarcerated in the Damascus citadell, his affiliation with the Qadiriyya Sufi order earned him a funreal in the local Sufi cemetery and became an attraction for grave-veneration.
+After he died incarcerated in the Damascus citadell, his affiliation with the Qadiriyya Sufi order earned him a funeral in the local Sufi cemetery and became an attraction for grave-veneration.
 A few mourners sought and succeeded in "drinking the water used for bathing his corpse."
 His tomb received "pilgrims and sightseers" for 600 years.
 His resting place is now "in the parking lot of a maternity ward", though as of 2009 its headstone was broken, according to author Sadakat Kadri.